tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 5. `gs-xxng-client`: This is demo client, which consumes Xing Xong service using Ribbon with Eureka and enables circuit breaker pattern using Hystrix.
 6. `gs-hystrix-dashboard`: This is a Hystrix Dashboard with Turbine to display the health of each circuit breaker in an efficient manner.
 7. `gs-zuul-proxy-server`: This is a Zuul proxy server for routing, filtering and server side load balancing.

+### Demo of API Gateway using RxJava

+1. `gs-config-server`: This is cloud config server.
+2. `gs-discovery-eureka-server`: This is Eureka server for service discovery.
+3. `gs-games-catalog-service`: Just a plain-vanila games catalog microservice.
+4. `gs-games-review-service`: Just a plain-vanila games reviews microservice.
+5. `gs-games-recommendation-service`: Just a plain-vanila games recommendations microservice.
-8. `gs-games-detail-rxjava-gateway`: This is demo of API Gateway using RxJava for concurrent API aggregation and transformation of `gs-games-catalog-service`, `gs-games-recommendation-service` and `gs-games-review-service`.
-Similar implementation approach could be used for "Backend For Frontends (BFF)" pattern too.
+6. `gs-games-detail-rxjava-gateway`: This is demo of API Gateway using RxJava for concurrent API aggregation and transformation of `gs-games-catalog-service`, `gs-games-recommendation-service` and `gs-games-review-service`.

 ## TODO